flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 ## Audio

-(Please note that there isn't space to define and explain every term used in this section.
-Where a term is uncommon, you can usually find a more comprehensive explanation in other articles from this series.
-I've put links where I can.)

-In this section we tend to encounter a [PSG](master-system#audio), [sequencer](nintendo-64#audio) or a *large* [mixer](nintendo-ds#audio).
+In this section, we tend to encounter a [Programmable Sound Generator](master-system#audio) (PSG), a [sequencer](nintendo-64#audio) or a *large* [mixer](nintendo-ds#audio).
 This is because, at the end of the day, dedicated audio hardware is meant to offload audio operations from the CPU.
 Although if this hardware turns out to be 'weak', it degrades the sound capabilities of the console.

 Now, what we consider 'sound hardware' in the PSP is very bare-bones: only **two PCM channels and a stereo mixer**.
 The maximum sampling rate and resolution are **48 kHz** and **16-bit**, respectively.

 I don't see any of the accelerators I mentioned in the first paragraph.
 So, does this imply that the sound will be as limited as [other](nintendo-64#secrets-and-limitations-1) [cases](game-boy-advance#audio) showed?
 No!
-Because the hardware of the PSP enables to compensate it with more software.
+Because the PSP relies on software to compensate for this.

 You see, while there isn't a large amount of sound-related circuitry, Sony supplied a lot of general-purpose components.
 These can help with audio decoding, streaming and mixing.
 I'm talking about the **Media Engine**.